I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exacquireresourceexclusivelite.md

 <p>If the resource is currently owned as exclusive by another thread, or if the caller only has shared access to the resource, the current thread is put into a wait state until the resource can be acquired.</p>

-<p>The caller can release the resource by calling either <a href="https://msdn.microsoft.com/library/windows/hardware/ff545597">ExReleaseResourceLite</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff545585">ExReleaseResourceForThreadLite</a>.</p>
+<p>The caller can release the resource by calling either <a href="kernel.exreleaseresourcelite">ExReleaseResourceLite</a> or <a href="..\wdm\nf-wdm-exreleaseresourceforthreadlite.md">ExReleaseResourceForThreadLite</a>.</p>

 <p>Normal kernel APC delivery must be disabled before calling this routine.
-Disable normal kernel APC delivery by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff552021">KeEnterCriticalRegion</a>.
-Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff552964">KeLeaveCriticalRegion</a>.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543219">Disabling APCs</a>.</p>

-<p>The following list describes whether and when a caller is given exclusive access to a given resource:</p>

-<p>If the resource is currently not owned, exclusive access is granted immediately to the current thread.</p>

-<p>If the caller already had acquired the resource for exclusive access, the current thread is granted the same type of access recursively.</p>

-<p>If the caller has shared access to the resource, the caller must release the lock before it attempts to reacquire it exclusively.</p>

-<p>If the resource is currently owned as exclusive by another thread, or if the caller only has shared access to the resource, the current thread is put into a wait state until the resource can be acquired.</p>

-<p>The caller can release the resource by calling either <a href="https://msdn.microsoft.com/library/windows/hardware/ff545597">ExReleaseResourceLite</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff545585">ExReleaseResourceForThreadLite</a>.</p>

-<p>Normal kernel APC delivery must be disabled before calling this routine.
-Disable normal kernel APC delivery by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff552021">KeEnterCriticalRegion</a>.
-Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff552964">KeLeaveCriticalRegion</a>.
+Disable normal kernel APC delivery by calling <a href="..\ntddk\nf-ntddk-keentercriticalregion.md">KeEnterCriticalRegion</a>.
+Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <a href="..\ntddk\nf-ntddk-keleavecriticalregion.md">KeLeaveCriticalRegion</a>.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543219">Disabling APCs</a>.</p>

 ## -requirements
 <table>